syncfusion/blazor-docs/src/navigations/menu-bar/how-to/animation-settings.md

----
-title: "Animation Settings"
-component: "Menu Bar"
-description: "This section helps to learn how to change the animations of menu bar."
----

 # Change animation settings

 To change the animation of the Menu Bar, [`AnimationSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Navigations.SfMenu~AnimationSettings.html) property is used.
 The supported effects for Menu Bar are,